html-validate/html-validate/CONTRIBUTING.md

 ## Did you find a bug?

-Before creating but reports be sure to check the [list of open issues][issue-list] first to avoid adding duplicated issues.
+Before creating bug reports be sure to check the [list of open issues][issue-list] first to avoid adding duplicated issues.

 If no similar issue exists you can [add a new bug issue][issue-new-bug].